Colleges by Location

 Campus Life

-It is not all about learning and grades at Tarrant County College District: campus life is a crucial component of your educational experience.
-Check out some info about social life at Tarrant County College District.
+Not everything at Tarrant County College District is about learning and grades: campus life is an essential part of your educational experience.
+Check out some details about social life at Tarrant County College District.

 Student Organizations

-According to recently gathered data, there are 50 open-membership organizations at Tarrant County College District.
+This school has 50 open-membership student organizations you can participate in.
 For students with a talent for acting, there is a drama club.
-For students interested in media and communication, Tarrant County College District publishes its own newspaper.
+You have a talent for media and communication?
+Tarrant County College District publishes its own newspaper.

 Student Services

 There are 24-hour emergency phone and alarm devices.
 There is a round-the-clock security patrol.
-Theer is a nighttime transportation/escort service.
+The late-night transport/escort service is available.

 This school has a health clinic with personal/psychological counseling.
 In addition, other services like Veteran's Affairs are available to the students of Tarrant County College District.